-A private entity or private shareholders own a private limited company to achieve more profits.
-It gets considered as a corporate body that aims to achieve more and profits.
+A private entity or private shareholders owns or own a private limited company with the objective of generating profits.

-It offers limited liability to its members and legal protection for its members.
-The private property and assets of the company members are free from the legal hassles in case of debts and liabilities in the company’s name.
+A private limited company offers limited liability to its members and legal protection for its members.
+The private property and assets of the company members are free from legal hassles in the case of debts and liabilities in the company’s name.
 The liability of shareholders in this company extends up to the number of shares.

 The Companies Act

-Section 2(68) of the companies act 2013 prescribes the definition of a private company as,
+Section 2(68) of the Companies Act 2013 defines a private company as

-A company having a minimum share capital as prescribed by its articles:-
+A company having a minimum share capital as prescribed as follows:

-- Having a limit of a maximum of two hundred members.
+- Having a limit of a maximum of 200 members.

 - Prohibits any invitation to the public to subscribe to any company securities.

-Here are some salient features of a private limited company mentioned below:-
+The salient features of a private limited company are as follows:

-- Requirement of Members– There should be a minimum number of two members and a maximum number of two hundred members in a company as per the provisions of the Companies Act 2013.
+- Requirement of members: As per the provisions of the Companies Act 2013, a minimum number of two members and a maximum number of 200 members are permissible in a company.

-- Limited Liability of members– The liability of members or shareholders is limited in such a private company.
-Suppose the company suffers any loss or any debt is pending, and the company is not in a state to settle all the claims.
-In that case, its shareholders and members are secure from clearing any liabilities by selling their assets.
-There are liable up to the extent that the shareholders’ personal individual assets are not at risk.
+- Limited liability of members: The liability of members or shareholders is limited in such a private company.
+In case of the company experiencing any loss or having debt, and the company is not in a state to settle all claims, its shareholders and members are secured from clearing any liabilities by selling their assets.
+The personal individual assets of the shareholder are not at risk.

-- Index of members– It doesn’t have to maintain the index of its members, whereas a public company ought to maintain an index of its members.
+- Index of members: The company need not maintain the index of its members, whereas a public company is mandated to maintain an index of its members.

-- The Number of directors– It can come into existence and initiate its operations with a minimum of two directors, which can go up to a maximum of fifteen directors.
-It cannot cross the upper limit of the maximum number of directors unless a special resolution gets passed in this regard.
+- Number of directors: A company can be formed and start its operations with a minimum of two directors, which can go up to a maximum of 15 directors.
+The company cannot cross the upper limit of the maximum number of directors unless a special resolution is passed in this regard.

-- Paid-up capital– A private limited company does not have any minimum paid-up capital requirement to form such a company.
-Such a company can be formed even with 1000 rupees.
+- Paid-up capital: A private limited company does not have any minimum paid-up capital requirement to form this type of a company.
+Such a company can be formed even with Rs.
+1000.

-- Name– All the private companies have to use the word private limited after its name mandatorily.
+- Name: All private companies are mandated to use the word private limited after its name.

 Types of Private Limited Company

-Private Limited companies are categorised into three categories by the liability of their members.
-These are:-
+Private limited companies are classified into the following three categories by the liability of their members:

-The liability of the members in a company limited by shares gets limited by the Memorandum of Association to the amount of his share, which remains unpaid.
+The liability of the members in a company limited by shares is limited by the memorandum of association to the amount of his share, which remains unpaid.

-The shareholder cannot e made to pay more than his share capital invested in the company as his liability does not extend more than that.
+The shareholder cannot be made to pay more than his share capital invested in the company as his liability does not extend beyond his investment.

-The members of such a company can be called to settle their guarantees in the case of winding-up of the Company.
+The members of such a company can be called to settle their guarantees in the case the company winds up.

-When the company is making huge profits, the guarantee of the members of a Company Limited by Guarantee cannot get revoked.
+When the company is making considerable profits, the guarantee of the members of a company limited cannot be revoked.

-A company limited by guarantee is suitable for all those companies which require minimal capital funds for its existing operation.
+A company limited by guarantee is suitable for all companies that require minimal capital funds for its existing operation.

-In unlimited Companies, members of the companies don’t have any restrictions on the liability of their members.
+In unlimited companies, members of the companies do not have any restrictions on the liability of their members.

 The liability of each of the members is unlimited and extends to the whole amount of the company’s debts and liabilities.

-Even after unlimited liability, the company members cannot get sued individually.
-The company will be considered a separate legal entity and can sue and get sued in its name.
+Even after unlimited liability, the company members cannot be sued individually.
+The company is considered a separate legal entity and can sue and be sued.